Freelancer Breaks Down How She Makes $8K Working Only 15 Hours A Week

 And finally, Zulie stopped sending out freelance pitches.

-She said pitching publications was a waste of her time and nothing much ever came of the pitches she sent out to prospective clients.
-She feels her best advertisement for her work is her work and instead updated her LinkedIn profile and networked to find new writing clients.
+She said pitching publications was a waste of her time, and nothing much ever came of the pitches she sent out to prospective clients.
+She feels her work is her best advertisement, so she updated her LinkedIn profile and networked to find new writing clients.

 Overall, Zulie’s advice is well-intention and helpful.